cornell-ece2400/ece2400-docs/docs/ece2400-coding-conventions.md

       function_body;
     }

-Insert space inside the parenthesis.
+We encourage inserting space inside the parenthesis.
+We personally really like this style, but can also be okay to skip this horizontal whitespace like this:

+    :::c
+    int foo_bar(int a, int b)
+    {
+      function_body;
+    }

+However, it is critical to be consistent!
 Notice that for functions the open curly brace goes on its own line.
 Do not insert a space between the function name and the open parenthesis.
 So this is incorrect:

     :::c